InvertGames/uFrame.Documentation/tutorials/getting-started-for-uframe-mvvm-16/tutorial-2.md

 ### Overall Idea

-This tutorial tends to explain the structure of **MainMenuSystem**.
+This tutorial tends to explain the structure of **MainMenuSystem** from the Example Project.
 It explains what different elements do in this system and how they are combined into a working solution.
 It also explains how uFrame stores graphs.
 Finally it shows how to make simple change: *animation to show and hide different screens*.

 ### Steps